techgnosis/loki-twitter/README.md

 1. Run `python3 stream.py`

 # Paths
-For Loki and GEL, the URL path needs to be `/loki/api/v1/push`.
-If you are using Grafana Cloud Logs, there will be no path.
+The paths for Grafana Cloud Logs, Loki, and GEL are the same: `/loki/api/v1/push`.

 # Other notes
 * The code that streams Tweets from the Twitter API filters out tweets that are not in English.
 The filtering occurs on line 45